thewca/wcif/README.md

 `https://worldcubeassociation.org/api/v0/competitions/:competition_id/wcif`

 Restricted to competition managers.
 Additionally, a `PATCH` request allows for saving the data (currently a significant subset of it).

+[^1] These will always return the latest stable version - see [WCIF Versioning Policy](https://github.com/thewca/wcif/blob/master/versioning-policy.md) to request a specific version.

 ## Note on WCA Live